ErpNetDocs/webclient/introduction/my-apps/documents.md

 **Reorder**

-You can change the order of the items on the page by dragging them up and down.
+You can change the order of the items on the page by dragging them up and down until they form the desired hierarchy.

 ![Pictures](pictures/Documents_menu_reorder_07_02.png)